microprediction/timemachines/README.md

 A real skater doesn't have any hyper-parameters.
 It's the job of the designer to make it fully autonomous.
 The small concession made here is the notion of a pre-skater: one with a single float hyperparameter in the closed interval \[0,1\].
 Pre-skaters squish all tunable parameters into this interval.
 That's a bit tricky, so some rudimentary conventions and space-filling functions are provided.
 See [tuning](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools/tuning).

 ### Return values

-Two vectors and the posterior state.
-The first set of *k* numbers can be *interpreted* as a point estimate (but need not be) and the second is *typically* suggestive of a symmetric error std, or width.
+All skater functions return two vectors and the posterior state dictionary.

+      1. The first set of *k* numbers can be *interpreted* as a point estimate (but need not be)
+      2. The second is *typically* suggestive of a symmetric error std, or width.
 However a broader interpretation is possible wherein a skater *suggests* a useful affine transformation of the incoming data and nothing more.
+      3. The third returned value is state, and the skater expects to receive it again on the next call.

           -> x     [float],    # A vector of point estimates, or anchor points, or theos